mercadona/rele/docs/index.rst

     * Simple publishing API
     * Declarative subscribers
     * Scalable Worker
-    * Ready to install Django integration
+    * Ready to install Django/Flask integration
     * And much more...

 What It Looks Like